lostpfg/puble/README.md

 ## Components
 EventPubSub Class
 A singleton class that manages topics and event handling.
 Allows for registering namespaces (topics), publishing events, subscribing to topics, and disposing of topics.
+Internaly it uses an interval of 50ms to extract chunks of events based on priority on each topic.

 Methods:
 - registerNamespace(topic): Registers a new topic if not already present.
-- publish(topic, eventType, payload): Publishes a new event to a specific topic.
+- publish(topic, eventType, priority, payload?): Publishes a new event to a specific topic, with specific priority.
-- brodcast(topic, eventType, payload): Broadcasts a new event to a specific topic.
+- brodcast(topic, eventType, priority, payload?): Broadcasts a new event to a specific topic.
+Event is received also in the same tab.
-- subscribe(topic, eventType, history?): Subscribes to a topic and filters events by type.
+- subscribe(topic, eventType, options?): Subscribes to a topic and filters events by type.
 Optionally retrieves historical events.
 - dispose(topic): Cleans up and removes a topic and its associated observables.

 ## Hooks